milkschen/leviosam2/README.md

 # levioSAM lifts alignments to the reference genome

-Use a VCF file containing alternative haplotype information to lift SAM alignments from that haplotype to the reference sequence
+Use a VCF file containing alternative haplotype information to lift SAM/BAM alignments from that haplotype to the reference sequence

 ## Building